encompasses a broad spectrum of housing, from age-restricted

 will take care of all this stuff allowing you to enjoy your

 retirement years.
-However, senior living communities can also
+However, senior living communities

-are physical and social in nature.
+reasons are physical and social in nature.

 by staying physically active at a senior independent living